 Duvets dressed with a duvet cover help protect against build-up of dust and dirt, requiring fewer washes.
 Duvets should be washed between 3 and 6 months, depending on the type of duvet you own (check for instructions on the product care tag for details.)

 Cleaning your Mattress & Pillow Protector

 A mattress or pillow protector is the best way to improve the protection and lifespan of your mattress or pillow by preventing stains like perspiration from absorbing through your bedding, which can cause discolouration.
 Protectors should be washed once a month.

 Here at QE Home, we sleep better when you do.
 If you have any concerns or questions, we’re here to help.
-Even though our store locations are temporarily closed, you can get free advice from our friendly experts online by booking a virtual consultation here!
+Even if our store locations are closed, you can get free advice from our friendly experts online by booking a virtual consultation here!

 Stay healthy and safe!